Tarmity/HobbyConnect/README.md

 #### Motivation
      During this time of disconnect we wanted to create an applicaiton that bridges the gap between like minded people.
-     If you are into chess, a movie lover, joggers, bowlers we wanted a platform where you can socialize with others.
+     If you are into chess, jogging, bowling or a movie lover, we wanted a platform where you can socialize with others.

 #### Technology
      BootStrap